kotolex/checking/README.md

 ## Test Parameters

-Test is a function, marked with @test annotation, you can manage them with bunch of parameters:
+Test is a function that marked with @test annotation, you can manage them with bunch of parameters:

-**enabled** (bool) - if False test will not be run, and all other parameters ignored.
+**enabled** (bool) - if it is False then test will not be run, and all other parameters ignored.
 By default enabled = True

 **name** (str) - name of the test, if not specify the function name will be used

 **data_provider** (str) - name of the provider to use with test.
-If specified, test must have one argument, to get values from provider.
-If no providers found with that name - exception will raise!
+If specified, test should have one argument, to get values from provider.
+If no providers found with that name then exception will raise!

-**retries** (int) - how many times to run this test if it is failed.
-If test not fail, no more runs attempted.
-By default is 1
+**retries** (int) - how many times to run the test if it is failed.
+If test does not fail, no more runs attempted.
+By defaut it is 1

-**groups** (Tuple[str]) - tuple of group names test belongs to, every test is a part of some group, by default group is the module name, where test placed
+**groups** (Tuple[str]) - tuple of group names test belongs to, each test is a part of a some group, by default group is the module name, where test places
 It is the way to manage and collect tests to any groups.

-**priority** (int) - priority of the test, by default is 0.
-The higher value means test will executes later.
+**priority** (int) - priority of the test, by default it is 0.
+The higher value means that test will execute later.
 Priority is a way to run tests in some order.

 **timeout** (int) - amount of time to wait test ends.
 If time is over, thread of the test will be interrupted and test will be mark as broken.
-Must be use carefully because of potential memory leaks!
+Should be used carefully because of potential memory leaks!

-**only_if** (Callable[None, bool]) - function, which will be run just before the test, and must returns bool.
-Test will only be execute if function returns True!
+**only_if** (Callable[None, bool]) - function which will be run before the test, and should return bool.
+Test will be execute only then if function returns 'True'!
-It is a way to make condition for some test, for example run only if OS is Linux.
+It is a way to make condition for some test, for instance, run only if the OS is Linux.

 ## Fixtures

-Every test, group or all test-suite can have preconditions and post-actions.
-For example open DB connection before test and close it after.
+Each test group or all test-suite can have preconditions and post-actions.
+For example, open DB connection before test starts and close it after that.
 You can easily make it with before/after fixtures.
-The function, marked with before/after must be without arguments.
+The function that marked with before/after should be without arguments.

 @before  - run function before EACH test in group, by default group is current module, but you can specify it with parameter